Skip to main content

 Source:MSN

-A gymnastics coach has been arrested and is facing child pornography charges, according to a report published by MSN.
-The case is already sending the familiar shockwave through youth sports: parents asking “how did this get missed,” and gym owners reviewing who has access to kids, cameras, and devices.
+A gymnastics coach has been arrested and is now facing child pornography charges, according to reporting published by MSN.
+The case is moving through the criminal court system, and it’s the kind of headline that immediately has gym owners, parents, and league administrators double-checking who has access to athletes — and when.

-• When: The arrest and charges were reported by MSN in the linked story (date/time as posted on MSN)
+• Where: The arrest and charges were reported in a local crime brief carried by MSN (jurisdiction details were included in the original report).

 Source: MSN